SamrahSayyed/skill-link/README.md

 # 🌐 SkillLink

-SkillLink is a **student networking platform** where users can share posts, connect with others, and showcase their skills.
+SkillLink is a **student networking and skill-sharing platform** built with **React, Node.js, and MySQL**.
-It’s a full-stack project built with **React**, **Node.js**, and **MySQL**.
+Users can share posts, add skills, and connect with others — all in a simple, minimal, and responsive interface.

 ---

 ## 🚀 Features

-- 👤 User registration, login, and authentication (JWT)
+- 👤 User signup, login, and JWT authentication
-- 🏠 Dashboard feed showing all user posts
+- 🏠 Dashboard feed with all user posts
 - ✍️ Create, delete, and like posts
 - 💬 Comment on posts
 - 💼 Add skills to your profile
-- 🤝 View other users and send connection requests
+- 🤝 View and send connection requests
-- 🔒 Secure backend APIs with Express and MySQL
+- 🎨 UI designed in **Figma**
+- 🧪 API tested thoroughly using **Postman**

 ---